 What Others Are Saying About Aung Min

-As a science nerd, these did not satisfy me at all, and I feel that with teaching like that, it is very hard for students to even develop an interest and curiosity in science, let alone a motivation to pursue science education and career.
-During my internship after university, I learned about the devastating impact of drug resistant infections by reading a report on antimicrobial resistance (AMR) from British Government and news about AMR.
+As someone deeply interested in science, this approach did not satisfy me.
+With such teaching methods, it is difficult for students to develop curiosity or motivation to pursue science further.
+During my internship, I learned about the devastating impact of drug-resistant infections through reports on antimicrobial resistance (AMR) and news coverage.

-I will work as a laboratory supervisor for a couple of years, to gain leadership experience, and then I will do a PhD.
-After that, I would like to start my own laboratory in Myanmar.
-That would be my ultimate goal of studying at Teesside University.
+Before that, I intend to work as a laboratory supervisor for a few years to gain leadership experience.
+After completing my PhD, I hope to establish my own laboratory in Myanmar, which is my ultimate goal in studying at Teesside University.

-But my laboratory will also be a place for young people from Myanmar to learn about and to get to know science and, also, a place to build and develop the professional skills of future Myanmar scientists.
-I want to show to young people that science, the field of curiosity and discovery, isn’t as boring as the one they are being taught in high school and that they can do science to bring good to the humanity.
+My laboratory will also serve as a place for young people in Myanmar to learn about science and develop professional skills.
+I want to show them that science—a field of curiosity and discovery—is not as dull as it may seem in school, and that it can be used to make a positive impact on humanity.

 Written by Aung Min with editing assistance from Zomia’s volunteer editors.